 Counseling, Treatment, and Referral

 Students who believe they may have an alcohol or drug problem are strongly encouraged to seek assistance through resources available at the University.
-Students should seek aid through the Student Counseling Service (5737 S. University Avenue, 702-9800), their area Dean of Students, or the Office of Campus and Student Life (Administration, Suite 203, 702-7770).
+Students should seek aid through the Student Counseling Service (5555 S. Woodlawn Ave., 773-702-9800), the Student Health Service (Suite R-100, 860 E. 59th St., 773-702-4156), their area Dean of Students, or the Office of Campus and Student Life (Edward Levi Hall, Suite 203, 773-702-7770).
 Such contacts will be kept confidential, except as required by law or to the extent necessary to protect the immediate health, safety, or security of the individual or others.
 The University has the right to take any necessary action to protect the health, safety, and security of the affected individual and others, including deciding whether, when, and under what conditions a student may be reinstated or an employee may be returned to employment after an instance of alcohol abuse or improper drug use.

-Students with any questions regarding this policy should contact the Student Counseling Service or their Dean of Students.
+Students with any questions regarding this policy should contact Campus and Student Life or their area Dean of Students.